asehmi/fastapi-wrapper-apiness/README.md

 ### API documentation

-The auto-generated API documentation is available here:
+When the API server is running, auto-generated API documentation is available here:

 - Interactive: http://localhost:8000/docs
 - Reference: http://localhost:8000/redoc

 ### Querying the API

-In a browser window enter the following parameterised URLs:
+When the API server is running, open a browser window and enter the following parameterised URLs:

 (_All URL fragments below are prefixed with_ `http://localhost:8000`)